rudderlabs/rudder-sdk-js/README.md

 **NOTE**: Whichever version of the code you use, you need to replace  `YOUR_WRITE_KEY`  with the write key in the RudderStack Control Plane and  `DATA_PLANE_URI`  with the URI of the RudderStack Server/ Data Plane.

+**NOTE** : In all the above versions, there is an explicit `page` call at the last.
+This is added to ensure whenever the SDK loads in a page, a page call is being sent.
+You can remove this call completely or modify with extra page properties to suit your need.
+You can also add page calls in your application in places not tied directly to page load, ex: virtual page views, page renders on route change such as in SPAs.

 **NOTE**: We are moving our sdk to a diiferent path from the earlier  [https://cdn.rudderlabs.com/rudder-analytics.min.js](https://cdn.rudderlabs.com/rudder-analytics.min.js)  to  [https://cdn.rudderlabs.com/v1/rudder-analytics.min.js](https://cdn.rudderlabs.com/v1/rudder-analytics.min.js).
 The earlier path may not be maintained in coming releases.

 **Alternative installation using NPM**